Outstanding PhD student amplifies her career prospects

 "My research topic is: 'The design and optimisation of multi-mode EDFAs (Erbium Doped Fibre Amplifiers) for the space-division multiplexing systems solution to the predicted "capacity crunch"'.
 My theoretical work is strongly backed by the fabrication and characterisation teams in the ORC and my amplifier design has led to the commercialisation of the world's first multimode EDFA."

-Learn more about where a PhD at the Optoelectronics Research Centre at Southampton can take you.
+Learn more about where a PhD with Southampton's Optoelectronics Research Centre can take you.